Advice for parents on feeding your baby and then when to move on to introducing solid foods to your baby.

 Introduction to Solid Foods

+Are you thinking about how to introduce solid foods to your baby?
 Have you started to give your baby solid foods and would like extra support and advice?

 If so, our Infant Feeding Team offer a FREE introduction to Solid Foods Workshops at our Family Hubs.
 The workshop will give you advice and tips to help you feel more confident for the next steps of your babies feeding journey.
 To book email .